-- (a) The Chancellor, through his/her delegated administrative officers, may reserve in advance parking lots for use by authorized persons during times designated for football home game day operations.
-Game-day permits are issued and controlled by the Athletic Department, Educational Foundation, the Chancellor's Office and the Department of Transportation and Parking for these times.
-Vehicles without the appropriate authorization or credentials are not permitted in the affected lots during these times. - (b) Certain parking lots will be designated and reserved in advance for use by working employees who have permits for lots that have been reserved for events and others as defined by the Chancellor, through his/her delegated administrative officers.
-Vehicles already parked in lots designated and reserved for working employees will not be required to move. - (c) Parking is prohibited at metered and permitted spaces on Main Campus roadways between the hours of 8:00 a.m. and 12:00 midnight on home football game days to accommodate routing of incoming and outgoing traffic. - 3.
+- a.
+The Chancellor, through his/her designee(s), may reserve in advance parking lots for use by authorized persons during times designated for football home game day operations.
+Game-day permits are issued and controlled by the Athletic Department, Educational Foundation, the Chancellor's Office and the Department of Transportation and Parking.
+Vehicles without the appropriate authorization or credentials are not permitted in the affected lots during game days. - b.
+Certain parking lots will be designated and reserved in advance for use by working employees who have permits for lots that have been reserved for events and others as defined by the Chancellor, through his/her designee(s).
+Vehicles already parked in lots designated and reserved for working employees will not be required to move. - c.
+Parking is prohibited at metered and permitted spaces on Main Campus roadways between the hours of 8:00 a.m. and 12:00 midnight on home football game days to accommodate routing of incoming and outgoing traffic. - 3.
 Concerts.
-The Chancellor, through his/her delegated administrative officers, may reserve in advance parking lots for pay parking for the public during times designated for concerts and other non-athletic events.
+The Chancellor, through his/her designee(s), may reserve in advance parking lots for pay parking for the public during times designated for concerts and other nonathletic events.
 Vehicles already parked in these lots are not required to move unless otherwise posted.